JoshuaScherer1996/expense_tracker/README.md

 - Learned about Widget size preferences and parent size constraints.
 - From MediaQuery used viewInsets.bottom to safe the height and adjust the overlapping space of the soft keyboard.
 - Used safearea to not overlap device features with the modal sheet.
+- Displayed elements depending on the max with the LayoutBuilder.
+- Learned about making the app adaptive with the cupertino dialogue.
+- Use of Cupertino for iOS specific designs.

+# Note
+The code within the new_expense.dart file could be improved.
+For example the widgets that are reused should be put into seperate files for better readability.
+However I kept it here the way it is to better demonstrate the act of conditional rendering via copy pasting.